btoll/dump_describes/README.md

     dump_describes -t Filters.js -v

-Only dump the 'active' `fdescribe` blocks to `stdout`:

-    dump_describes -t Filters.js --active

-Same as the previous, but in addition dump 'active' `fit` blocks to `stdout`:

-    dump_describes -t Filters.js --active

-Only dump the 'inactive' `xdescribe` blocks to `stdout`:

-    dump_describes -t Filters.js --inactive

-Same as the previous, but in addition dump 'inactive' `xit` blocks to `stdout`:

-    dump_describes -t Filters.js --inactive -v

 Create an `html` document of the same tree produced by the previous command (`describe` nodes can be expanded/collapsed):

     dump_describes -t Filters.js -v --html